matrix-org/matrix-spec-proposals/proposals/3395-synthetic-appservice-events.md

 ## Unstable prefix

-All keys mentioned in this document beginning with `m.` will use `uk.half-shot.mscXXXX.` as the prefix.
+All keys mentioned in this document beginning with `m.` will use `uk.half-shot.msc3395.` as the prefix.